auth0/Auth0.swift/EXAMPLES.md

 ```

 > **Warning**
-> The Credentials Manager is not thread-safe, except for the `credentials()` method.
+> The Credentials Manager is not thread-safe, except for the `credentials()` and `renew()` methods.
 Do not call its non thread-safe methods and properties from different threads without proper synchronization.

 ### Store credentials